Support our work! The Inertia may earn a small commission from affiliate links in this article. Learn more about our gear review policy here.

 Cons: Blade is more flexible than we’d like, limited versatility with adjustment system

 The Freedom has a mid-sized 85-square-inch blade with a pretty pronounced dihedral shape (“v” shape), making it forgiving and less fluttery through the water.
-While the blade material is a little more flexible than we would like for performance-oriented paddling, all of these features make the Freedom ideal for newer paddler.
-This would be a great, cost-effective upgrade to many of the low-end aluminum paddles that come with most inflatable SUP kits.
+While the blade material is a little more flexible than we would like for performance-oriented paddling, all of these features make the Freedom ideal for newer paddlers.
+This would be a great, cost-effective upgrade to many of the low-end aluminum paddles that come with many inflatable SUP kits.

 The Freedom is available in three different lengths, which are adjustable from 64 to 74 inches, 70 to 80 inches, or 76 to 86 inches.
 The spring pin adjustment mechanism allows adjustments in 2-inch intervals.
-This 10-inch adjustment range is less than 16- to 18-inch range we see on most other paddles, so keep that in mind of you’re looking for a single paddle to share with both larger and smaller paddlers.
+This 10-inch adjustment range is less than the 16- to 18-inch range we see on most other paddles, so keep that in mind if you’re looking for a single paddle to share with both larger and smaller paddlers.

 a man paddle boards on an alpine lake with the Aqua Bound Freedom SUP paddle